databyjp/DEMO_simple_ai_search/README.md

 ### Learn more about Weaviate

 Check out the [Quickstart guide](https://weaviate.io/developers/weaviate/quickstart) to get started with Weaviate in just 20 or so minutes.

+### How do vectors work?

+This blog post explains how [vectorization works](https://weaviate.io/blog/vector-embeddings-explained).
+It's a great read!

+We also have [this app](https://huggingface.co/spaces/jphwang/colorful_vectors) to visually explain how vectorization can represent meaning and similarity.